When a user doesn't have the credentials required for an action, symfony tries to access to the default/secure action.

 }

-Then create the apps/frontend/modules/default/templates/secureSuccess.php template.
+Then create the apps/frontend/modules/default/templates/secureSuccess.php

 If you want, you can grab the original file and modify it.

-In one of your modules, add in apps/frontend/modules/yourModule/config/security.yml:
+In one of your modules, add in apps/frontend/modules/yourModule/config/security.yml

 all: